 The proposal is expected to generate fewer than 50 new peak-hour trips.
 Therefore, a traffic impact study was not required.
-However, staff requested that the applicant submit recent traffic counts to be used as the basis for a determination of adequacy.
+However, the applicant was requested to submit recent traffic counts to be used as the basis for a determination of adequacy.